Scry icon

 • ·Multi-monitor with up to 3 displays in the Warp tier ships today.
 Scry's multi-monitor support is single-display switching now; full multi-window monitor layouts are on the Pro roadmap.

 • ·Polished free tier for personal/gaming use.
 Parsec's free tier covers a real use case end-to-end without time limits.
-Scry's free tier is also genuinely free, but Parsec's has more years of polish.
+Scry has no free tier — it's a paid app with a 7-day trial, then $9.99/mo.

 • ·Wacom tablet support with pressure and tilt, plus a privacy mode that blanks the host display during a session.
 These are real Warp-tier features Scry does not have.